JesseBausell/hs6PROCESS_SEABASS/README.md

  ***If user wishes to syncrhonize simultaneously-deployed hs6 and ac-s casts: Compare time series plot produced by hs6PROCESS_SEABASS to  time-series plot output from acsPROCESS_SEABASS.
 Select the hs6 reference point which corresponds to the position (depth) of the ac-s reference point (indicated by a red dot on previously-created acsPROCESS_SEABASS output figure).
 When prompted for a reference time, enter the GMT time of day that appears on the top of Station_#_ACS.fig.

 Filling out metadata_HeaderFile_hs6.txt:
 hs6PROCESS_SEABASS relies on a metadata header to process hs6 data.
 All information \should be included in this header.
 A header template (metadata_HeaderFile_hs6.txt) indicating important fields is provided in GitHub hs6PROCESS_SEABASS repository.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
-Below are fields contained in metadata_HeaderFile_acs.txt and instructions on how to fill them out.
+Below are fields contained in metadata_HeaderFile_hs6.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).

-data_file_name= indicate name of ascii file containing unprocessed hs6 data.
-This file is generated using WET Labs Archive File Processing (WAP) software program, which merges a/c data with CTD data using nearest neighbor approach.
-Prior to running acsPROCESS_SEABASS, user must open  WAP-generated ascii file and maually indicate Conductivity, Temperature, and Depth column headers inside as follows: COND*, TEMP* and DEPTH*.
-All other column headers should remain untouched.
+data_file_name= indicate name of ascii (.dat) file containing unprocessed hs6 data.
+This file is generated using HydroSoft software created by HOBI Labs to support their instrument platforms (e.g. HydroScat, a-Beta, c-Beta & Abyss-2) by converting raw signals to engineering units.
+Please note: When using HydroSoft to output .dat files, user should be sure NOT to apply pure-water correction; hs6PROCESS_SEABASS applies this step already.
+It is ok for user to output both sigma-corrected and uncorrected backscttering coefficients as hs6PROCESS_SEABASS can differentiate between them.

-data_file_name=pathway for aforementioned WAP-generated ac-s ascii file (data_file_name).
+data_file_name=pathway for aforementioned HydroSoft-generated ac-s .dat file (data_file_name).
 This pathway should include the folder in which sits, and should be ended using "/" or "\" for mac and pc respectively.

 affiliations=name of company or research institution with which investigators are affiliated.

 investigators=lists of investigators.
-Multiple names should be separated by commas and _ should be used in place of spaces.
+Multiple names should be separated by commas and "_" should be used in place of spaces.

 contact=email of principle investigator